CMU-Senate/bylaws/bylaws.md

     #.
 Oversee the process of allocating Student Senate funds to student organizations, as described in the Carnegie Mellon University _Student Senate Fiscal Policy_;
     #.
 Maintain the Carnegie Mellon University _Student Senate Fiscal Policy_;
     #.
 Be familiar with the restrictions on Student Senate spending described in the Carnegie Mellon University _Student Government Fiscal Policy_;
     #.
+Function as a liaison to the Vice President for Finance;
+        a.
+The Chair of the Finance Committee shall fix meeting times with the Vice President for Finance at the start of every half-session.
+    #.
+Function as a liaison to the Graduate Student Assembly Vice President for Finance;
+        a.
+The Chair of the Finance Committee shall fix meeting times with the Graduate Student Assembly Vice President for Finance at their discretion.
+    #.
 Take responsibility for any business charged to the committee by Student Senate.
 #.
 Powers of the Chair of the Finance Committee:
     1. Review all budgetary categories of any student organization that receives funds from Student Senate;